bangbangcon/west/content/faq.md

 ## How big an event will this be?

-!!Con West, like the original !!Con, will be a two-day, single-track conference.
-We anticipate around 200 attendees, including around thirty speakers.
+Last year, !!Con West was about 200 attendees, including around thirty speakers, and was a two-day single-track conference.
+We expect !!Con West 2020 to be about the same size.

-## How will !!Con West be different from the original !!Con?
+## How is !!Con West different from the !!Con NYC?

-The west-coast version of !!Con will necessarily be different from the east-coast version in certain ways.
-For starters, the !!Con West venue is very different from the middle of Manhattan or Brooklyn, where all the previous !!Cons have been held, and this will have a big impact on the conference experience.
-We can't expect attendees to be able to easily get to our venue on public transit, nor is it likely that attendees will be able to wander out to restaurants for lunch and be back in time for the afternoon talks.
-On the other hand, it's very likely that attendees will be able to walk out of the building and three minutes later be strolling through a beautiful redwood forest.
+The west-coast version of !!Con is necessarily different from the east-coast version in certain ways.
+For starters, the !!Con West venue is very different from the middle of Manhattan or Brooklyn, where all the previous !!Cons have been held, and this has an impact on the conference experience.
+New York attendees regularly get to our venue on public transit, and wander out to restaurants for lunch while making it back in time for the afternoon talks;
+these are dramatically more difficult in Santa Cruz!
+On the other hand, in Santa Cruz, attendees can walk out of the building and three minutes later be strolling through a beautiful redwood forest.

-We should be willing to try doing things differently from the original !!Con when it seems like the right approach.
-We want to retain the important aspects of the original !!Con's [aesthetic](https://recompilermag.com/issues/extras/toward-a-bangbangcon-aesthetic/), while enthusiastically embracing the physical and social geography of the west coast, Santa Cruz, and UC Santa Cruz.
+We've made some changes to the logistics of !!Con when it seems like the right approach, but we feel that we've retained the important aspects of the original !!Con's [aesthetic](https://recompilermag.com/issues/extras/toward-a-bangbangcon-aesthetic/), while enthusiastically embracing the physical and social geography of the west coast, Santa Cruz, and UC Santa Cruz.

-## Who's organizing it?
+## Who's responsible for !!Con West?

-!!Con West is being organized by [a team of volunteers](/index.html#who-s-organizing).
-We have two goals for !!Con West.
-First, of course, we want to put on another great conference in the !!Con tradition.
-Second, we want to incubate a new generation of conference organizers.
-By the time we're done, every member of the !!Con West organizing team will have the skills and experience to go out and launch their own conferences, if they want to.
+!!Con West is being organized by [a team of volunteers](/index.html#who-s-organizing) -- some of us were involved in !!Con West last year, some have organizing experience from !!Cons previous, and some of us are brand new this year.
+One of our goals in !!Con West is to incubate a new generation of conference organizers; if you're interested in joining us in future years, please get in touch at the conference!

+Additionally, !!Con West's parent organization is the [Exclamation Foundation](https://exclamation.foundation), which provides logistical support that we share between !!Cons, including managing our bank accounts, and providing a legal entity that our sponsors can do business with.
+If you need to get in touch with Exclamation Foundation, you can [send the Board of Directors some e-mail](mailto:board@exclamation.foundation).

 ## What is UC Santa Cruz's involvement in !!Con West?